Actionable Insights

 Honor the IPS

-You spent time building the IPS.
-You had the full board adopt it.
-And then, two years in, the market does something uncomfortable and someone in the room suggests that perhaps the IPS should be revisited.
+You spent time building the IPS, you had the full board adopt it, and then, two years in, the market does something uncomfortable and someone in the room suggests that perhaps the IPS should be revisited.

 The test